auth0/Auth0.swift/V2_MIGRATION_GUIDE.md

 The `CredentialsManager` class no longer takes into account the ID Token expiration to determine if the credentials are still valid.
 The only value being considered now is the Access Token expiration.

+### Thread-safety when renewing credentials with the `CredentialsManager`

+The method `credentials(withScope:minTTL:parameters:callback:)` of the `CredentialsManager` class will now execute the credentials renewal serially, to prevent race conditions when Refresh Token Rotation is enabled.

 ## Title of change

 Description of change